 “All entities move and nothing remains still.” – Heraclitus.

-The A2T is a conceptual and computational dynamic systems model of internal attention and thought that characterizes how internal attention both affects and iteratively transacts with working-memory and affect processes, from moment-to-moment in time, as a function of contextual demands on attention.
+The A2T is a conceptual and computational dynamic systems model of internal attention and thought.
+A2T characterizes how internal attention affects and iteratively transacts with working-memory and affect processes, from moment-to-moment in time, as a function of contextual demands on attention.
 The model focuses on two key explanatory levels.
 First, momentary states in context - how the components of the model causally inter- and trans-act in each moment in time (temporal resolution: seconds).
-The results of these inter- and trans-actions determine for each moment in time: (i) what is the current selection likelihood or “bias” to attend to specific representations (e.g., negative vs. neutral representations), (ii) what are the current representations active in WM, and (iii) what is the current affective state.
-Critically, each momentary state (Time n) is influenced by the previous (Time n-1)- and affects the subsequent (Time n+1)- momentary state.
-As such, the second level of explanation focuses on temporal trajectories - how states of the dynamic system unfold in time and content, from moment-to-moment (temporal resolution: minutes, hours).
+The results of these inter- and trans-actions determine for each moment in time: (i) the current internal attention selection likelihood or “bias” to attend to specific representations (e.g., negative vs. neutral representations), (ii) the current representations active in WM, and (iii) the current affective state (e.g., degree of momentary negative affect).
+Critically, each momentary state (Time n) is influenced by the previous (Time n-1), and affects the subsequent (Time n+1), momentary state.
+As such, the second level of explanation focuses on temporal dynamics or trajectories - how momentary states of the dynamic system unfold in time and content, from moment-to-moment (temporal resolution: minutes, hours).
 As such, the A2T aims to (a) conceptually and computationally define momentary states of this dynamic system of attention, thought and emotion, and (b) simulate and predict differential trajectories of this dynamic system.

-Utilizing the A2T model, we sought to characterize the following: (a) how internal attention selection is expressed from moment-to-moment; (b) how internal attention drives and iteratively transacts with working memory, affective states, and how such components of the dynamic system feedback onto and thereby influence internal attentional selection of thought content; (c) how high and low contextual demands for focused attention to task-relevant information may moderate XXXXX; and (d) how individual differences in causal influences between working-memory, affect and internal attention emerge as various forms of vulnerability.
+Utilizing A2T, we sought to characterize the following: (a) how internal attention selection is expressed from moment-to-moment; (b) how internal attention drives and iteratively transacts with WM, affective states, and how such components of the dynamic system feedback onto and thereby influence internal attentional selection of thought content; (c) how high and low contextual demands for focused attention to task-relevant information may moderate relations of internal attention, WM and affect; and (d) how individual differences in magnitude of influence between WM, affect and internal attention affect trajectories of the system.
+By addressing these questions using the A2T model, we then demonstrate implications of key patterns of those temporal features or dynamics of internal focus of attention in time for higher-level cognition and XXXX.
+To illustrate, we focus on higher-level cognition central to mental health.
+Specifically, using A2T, we illustrate how does internal attention may subserve various forms of cognitive vulnerability?; and b) how does A2T model account for these phenomena?.